jwilk-mirrors/python-pkginfo/docs/distributions.rst

 Fields which are marked "multiple use" under the PEP map onto sequences;
 their names are pluralized to indicate the sequence.
-"Multiple use" fields with no occurences in the ``PKG-INFO`` file will map onto an empty sequence:
+"Multiple use" fields with no occurrences in the ``PKG-INFO`` file will map onto an empty sequence:

 .. doctest::